Notes from a Fellow Traveller by Derren Brown

 What magicians say

-• John Morton includes it in his essential reading, valuing its insights into performance and audience connection.
+John Morton includes it in his Desert Island list, valuing it for its practical guidance on performance techniques.

 Review videos